github/docs/content/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect.md

 ### Defining trust conditions on cloud roles using OIDC claims

 With OIDC, a {% data variables.product.prodname_actions %} workflow requires a token in order to access resources in your cloud provider.
 The workflow requests an access token from your cloud provider, which checks the details presented by the JWT.
 If the trust configuration in the JWT is a match, your cloud provider responds by issuing a temporary token to the workflow, which can then be used to access resources in your cloud provider.
-You can configure your cloud provider to only respond to requests that originate from a specific organization's repository; you can also specify additional conditions, described below.
+You can configure your cloud provider to only respond to requests that originate from a specific organization's repository.
+You can also specify additional conditions, described below.

 Audience and Subject claims are typically used in combination while setting conditions on the cloud role/resources to scope its access to the GitHub workflows.
 - **Audience**: By default, this value uses the URL of the organization or repository owner.
 This can be used to set a condition that only the workflows in the specific organization can access the cloud role.
 - **Subject**: By default, has a predefined format and is a concatenation of some of the key metadata about the workflow, such as the {% data variables.product.prodname_dotcom %} organization, repository, branch, or associated [`job`](/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idenvironment) environment.
 See "[Example subject claims](#example-subject-claims)" to see how the subject claim is assembled from concatenated metadata.

-If you need more granular trust conditions, you can customize the issuer (`iss`) and subject (`sub`) claims that are included with the JWT.
+If you need more granular trust conditions, you can customize the {% ifversion ghec %}issuer (`iss`) and {% endif %}subject (`sub`) claim{% ifversion ghec %}s that are{% else %} that's{% endif %} included with the JWT.
 For more information, see "[Customizing the token claims](#customizing-the-token-claims)".

 There are also many additional claims supported in the OIDC token that can be used for setting these conditions.
 In addition, your cloud provider could allow you to assign a role to the access tokens, letting you specify even more granular permissions.